libxml-raku/LibXML-raku/doc/InputCallback.md

 Callback groups in the callback stack are processed from top to bottom, meaning that callback groups registered later will be processed before the earlier registered ones.

 While parsing the data stream, the libxml2 parser checks if a registered callback group will handle a URI - if they will not, the URI will be interpreted as *file://URI *.
-To handle a URI, the *match * callback will have to return '1'.
+To handle a URI, the *match * callback will have to return True.
 If that happens, the handling of the URI will be passed to that callback group.
 Next, the URI will be passed to the *open * callback, which should return a *reference * to the data stream if it successfully opened the file, '0' otherwise.
 If opening the stream was successful, the *read * callback will be called repeatedly until it returns an empty string.
 After the read callback, the *close * callback will be called to close the stream.

 ### Organisation of callback groups in LibXML::InputCallback